 - Causing injury to another individual with reckless use or criminal negligence of a weapon.

 - Engaging in behavior which could result in a serious injury or death.

 - Knowingly causing offensive or inappropriate physical interaction with another person.

-If you are facing a 3rd Degree assault charge and this is your fist offense, the penalty in Missouri is 15 days in jail and $500 in fines.
-If this is not your first assault offense, a 3rd Degree assault can be charged as a Class A misdemeanor which carries additional fines and up to one year in jail.
+If you are facing a 3rd Degree assault charge and this is your first offense, the penalty in Missouri is 15 days in jail and $500 in fines.
+If this is not your first assault offense, a 3rd Degree assault can be charged as a Class A misdemeanor, which carries additional penalties and up to one year in jail.

 As you can see, there are various factors that can play into how the courts determine an assault charge, because of these factors, there are many components that can help to decrease or even eliminate the charges filed against you.
 Fight against any assault charges in Missouri with a criminal defense attorney that understands the Missouri assault laws and has years of experience in this particular area.

-If you have been arrested for or charged with assault in Missouri, contact your Missouri assault attorney today, for a free consultation.
-Let us help you win your case!
+If you have been arrested for or charged with assault in Missouri, contact your Missouri assault attorney today for a free consultation.
+Let us help remove or reduce all criminal charges you are facing.
+We can help you win your case!